fly-apps/dockerfile-rails/README.md

 ruby test/test_minimal.rb
 ```

-To assis with this process, outputs of tests can be captured automatically.
+To assist with this process, outputs of tests can be captured automatically.
 This is useful when adding new tests and when making a change that affects many tests.
 Be sure to inspect the output (e.g., by using `git diff`) before committing.

 ```
 rake test:capture